-A pregnancy can be the best and the worst thing to happen to a girl, depending on whether it is planned or not.
+A pregnancy can be the best or the worst thing to happen to you, depending on whether it is planned or not.
 And unplanned can become wanted, as well as the other way round.

 This section is going to take you through planning a pregnancy, confirming a pregnancy, seeking help if the pregnancy is wanted , unwanted or if you are unsure, and how to seek help if you suspect you may be having a miscarriage or ectopic pregnancy.

 Planning a pregnancy gives the opportunity to ensure you are in best possible health and your baby gets the best possible start in life.

 Get fit; eat a well balanced diet, exercise sensibly and take folic acid vitamin supplements (400 microgrammes a day) for at least 3 months to reduce the risk of an abnormality in your baby called spina bifida.
 If you are a smoker, stop if you can.
 Everyone should avoid smoky atmospheres…chemicals from tobacco have been found in the fluid surrounding the eggs in women's ovaries…that is how toxic they are.

 Cut back on alcohol, during pregnancy the recommendation is only 2 units a week, and avoid illegal drugs.
 What you cannot stop, cut back as much as you can.
 For help with stopping smoking, alcohol or drug problems etc please see the links to the right.